We offer BSL interpreted, captioned and audio described

 in the theatre.
 We can offer suitable seats on request when

 you book.
-Staff can care for hearing dogs during your visit on
+Staff can care for support dogs during your visit on

 request.
 If you would like to arrange this in advance